NicolasIRAGNE/gitsoviet/README.md

 ## Security considerations
 - Store your image-generation API key in `OPENAI_API_KEY`; it is only exposed to this workflow when the triggers fire.
-- Protect the `main` branch and limit who can push the `revolutionary` tag so only trusted changes can run the automation.
+- Protect the `main` branch and limit who can apply the `revolutionary` label so only trusted actors can run the automation.
-- The self-run workflow looks up the pull request associated with the pushed commit; if none exists, it exits without using the secret.
+- The self-run workflow looks up the pull request associated with the pushed commit or label; if none exists, it exits without using the secret.